NYSCP Safer Recruitment: One-Minute Guide - North Yorkshire

 Further information can be found in the Government guidance available at:

-What Else Do We Need To Have In Place?
+What Else Do We Need to Have in Place?

 Organisations should have in place the following to prevent opportunities to abuse children: